The local Gromov-Witten theory of CP^1 and integrable hierarchies: Introduction

 \bea \mathcal{F}^X(\e, \mathbf{t}) = \sum_{g \geq 0} \e^{2g-2}\sum_{ \beta \in H_2(X,\bbZ)}\sum_{n \geq 0} \sum_{\substack{\a_1, \ldots, \a_n \\p_1,\ldots,p_n}} {\prod_{i=1}^n t^{\a_i,p_i} \over n!} \bra \tau_{p_1}(\phi_{\a_1}) \dots \tau_{p_n}(\phi_{\a_n}) \ket_{g,n,\b}^X. \eea

 The Gromov--Witten/Integrable Systems correspondence can then be stated as follows:

 \begin{conj} Let $\cF^X(\e, \mathbf{t})$ denote the all-genus full descendent Gromov--Witten potential of $X$.
-Then there exists a Hamiltonian integrable hierarchy of PDEs such that $\e^2 \mathcal{F}^X(\e, \mathbf{t})$ is the logarithm of a $\tau$--function associated to one of its solutions.
+Then there exists a Hamiltonian integrable hierarchy of PDEs such that $\mathcal{F}^X(\e, \mathbf{t})$ is the logarithm of a $\tau$--function associated to one of its solutions.
 The variables $t^{\a,p}$ are identified with times of the hierarchy, and the genus counting variable $\e$ with a perturbative parameter in a small dispersion expansion of the equations. \end{conj} By ``small dispersion expansion'' we mean that, in terms of the basic fields $u_\a(\mathbf{t})$ \beq u_\a(\mathbf{t}):=\epsilon^2 \frac{\de^2 \cF^X(\e, \mathbf{t})}{\de x \de t^{\a,0}}, \eeq the equations of the hierarchy should take the form of a formal gradient expansion \beq \frac{\de u_\a}{\de t^{b,p}}= \sum_{g=0} \e^{2g} \sum_{\beta=1}^{h_X}A^{[g]}(\mathbf{u}, \mathbf{u}_x, \mathbf{u}_{xx}, \ldots,\mathbf{u}^{(2g+1)} ). \eeq In \eqref{eq:dispexp} $A^{[g]}$ are degree $2g+1$ homogeneous polynomials in $\mathbf{u}^{(n)}$, where we have defined \beq \deg \frac{\de^n u_\alpha}{\de x^n}=n \quad \forall \a. \eeq

-A constructive proof of this conjecture - i.e., an explicit characterization of the hierarchy associated to the Gromov--Witten theory of a given target space $X$ - would be a far-reaching result, both in principle and computationally.
+While the existence of {\it some} tau-symmetric integrable system associated to the Gromov--Witten theory of a given target space $X$ follows basically\footnote{Except for the subtle issue of polynomiality of the flows; see \cite{2010arXiv1009.5351B} for recent progress in this direction.} from the $3g-2$ theorem \cite{Eguchi:1998ji, MR2115766}, a {\it constructive} proof of this conjecture - i.e., an explicit characterization of the hierarchy - would be a far-reaching result, both in principle and computationally.
 However, to find out whether such an integrable structure can be found and effectively described is in general a tough task, and the catalogue of rigorous and complete answers to this question is restricted to a discouragingly low number of examples:

 \ben \item $X=\mathrm{pt}$, that is, intersection theory on the Deligne--Mumford compactification of the moduli space of curves.
 The Witten--Kontsevich theorem states \cite{Witten:1990hr,Kontsevich:1992ti} that the KdV hierarchy is the relevant integrable system in this case; \item $X=\bbP^1$, in which case the associated system is the extended Toda hierarchy \cite{Eguchi:1994in, MR2092034, MR2199226, Milanov:2006cu, MR2309158}; \item $X=(\bbP^1)^{\circlearrowleft T\simeq \bbC^*}$, where $T$ is the canonical torus action on $\bbP^1$.
 The relevant hierarchy is a reduction of 2D-Toda \cite{MR2049645, MR2439568, MR2199226}. \een For each of the three cases above, a few proposals have been made to extend the correspondence to orbifolds of the form $[X/G]$, where $G$ is a finite group \cite{MR1950944, rossi-2008, MR2433616, pauljohnsonthesis}; the corresponding candidate hierarchies should be reductions of KP (resp.
 2D-Toda) for $X=\mathrm{pt}$ (resp. $X=\bbP^1$).
 Unfortunately, apart from this very limited bestiary, the goal to have a general constructive proof of Conjecture \ref{conj:integrableGW} appears to be out of reach at the moment.
 In fact, even adding new examples to the above list seems to be a very challenging problem: the next-to-simplest case of the complex projective plane $\bbP^2$ is already hard to tackle, and it is as of today unsolved. \\